 Exceptions and Free Commercial Licenses

-If you represent a non-profit organization or an academic institution, we recommend you to put your own application under GPL.
+If you represent a non-profit organization or an academic institution, we recommend you to put your own application under GPLv3.
 Thereby you are free to use the Software free of charge under the GPLv3/LGPLv3 license.
 (We also believe that if you have strong reasons not to go GPLv3/LGPLv3, you also have the monetary means to purchase commercial licenses.)

 If you are a private individual, you are free to use the Software for your personal applications, as long as you do not distribute them.